 Why Defining Your Nonprofit’s Culture Will Be the Most Important Thing You Do This Year

 Company culture isn’t just for startups or corporations.
-It’s a vital and deep-seated part of each nonprofit’s unique DNA.
-Like Jason Cohen, the founder of WP Engine, says, “Every company has a culture.
+It’s a vital and deep-seated part of each nonprofit’s DNA.
+Like Jason Cohen, the founder of WPEngine, says, “Every company has a culture.
 The only question is whether or not you decide what it is.”

-No matter its mission or size, it’s important for every nonprofit to have a set of core values, beliefs, and perspectives that defines how people do things in the organization.
+No matter its mission or size, it’s important for every nonprofit to have a set of core values, beliefs, and perspectives.
 In this post, we’ll delve into the significance of defining organizational culture and a few of its central components to keep in mind while building your own.

 Why You Need to Define Organizational Culture